 Could you give some more details on what the errors are that you are getting?

-Regards Gustaf WesterlundMVP, CEO and Chief Architect at CRM-Konsulternawww.crmkonsulterna.seCRM Blog
+Regards Gustaf WesterlundMVP, CTO and Chief Architect at CRM-Konsulternawww.crmkonsulterna.seCRM Blog

 If you find answers useful, please mark them as answered, it will help all of us in the community!